Why Plant Ladies Are The New Cat Ladies

 Advertisement

-But as anyone who has accidentally neglected their in-home vegetation knows, killing a houseplant is an awful feeling.
-Not only are you responsible for the demise of a living thing, but it doesn’t exactly bode well for those future commitments, like children or pets, for which you may be viewing your plant as a test.
+But, as anyone who has accidentally neglected their in-home vegetation before knows, killing a houseplant is an awful feeling.
+Not only are you responsible for the demise of a living thing, but it doesn’t exactly bode well for those future commitments, like children or pets, that you may be viewing your plant as a test for.
 Luckily, these days, there’s practically an overabundance of people ready to help you avoid that scenario.

 Advertisement